cornernote/minetest-skyblock/README.txt

 * WARNING * - this mod will disable all map generation in any world the mod is active!

 Because of this, some things have to be different:
-- death results in restarting at a new position (you lose)
+- death results in losing all your items
 - falling below skyblock.WORLD_BOTTOM results in death
 - flowing lava and water collide to make stone
-- dig stone to randomly drop some items
 - crafts to allow access to all items
 - prevent chopping down trees with bare hands
-- abm and function to grow trees so the shape is different
-- abm to turn dirt to dirt_with_grass and back
+- many abms to control spawning and growing nodes